a11ywatch/rust-to-npm/README.md

 ## About

-This project is used to convert the rust [A11yWatch CLI](https://github.com/A11yWatch/a11ywatch) for usage in node.
+This project is used to convert the [A11yWatch CLI](https://github.com/a11ywatch/a11ywatch) for usage in node.

-See example usage converting the [rust crawler](https://github.com/A11yWatch/crawler) library as a sidecar into a [node project](https://github.com/A11yWatch/sidecar).
+See example usage converting the [rust crawler](https://github.com/a11ywatch/crawler) library as a sidecar into a [node project](https://github.com/a11ywatch/sidecar).

-We use this project to publish to npm as well.